Protect Public Radio

 Federal Funding for Public Radio: A Potential Threat to KSDS Jazz 88

 KSDS Jazz 88, San Diego’s only full-time straight-ahead jazz station, is closely monitoring developments out of Washington, D.C. that could affect the future of public broadcasting.
-President Trump signed an executive order directing the Corporation for Public Broadcasting (CPB), the agency that helps support more than 1,500 public radio and TV stations across the country, including KSDS, to rescind previously approved funding for PBS and NPR.
+President Trump signed an executive order directing the Corporation for Public Broadcasting (CPB), the agency that helps support more than 1,500 public radio and TV stations across the country, including KSDS.
+The House of Representatives has passed the measure, and it now moves to the Senate for final approval.

 Why This Matters